First Ever High Times Cannabis Cup, DENVER!!! 4/20/2013

 This is my response:

-Enters “Ganja Vibes”, a place where sex and weed combine to help you find your highest highs. ;D
+Enters “Ganja Vibes”, a place where sex and weed combine to help you find your highest highs!

 I have conceptualized adult novelty designs for Cannabis enthusiasts.
-The “Mary Jane VibratorTM” is my first product on the manufacturing line, as I type.
-Currently being worked on in China, my eventual hope is that the company will one day be “made in America”.
+The “Mary Jane VibratorTM” is my first product on the manufacturing line.
+Currently being manufactured in China, eventually I hope the products will one day be “made in America”.

 The “Mary Jane VibratorTM” is a personal massager/ clitoral stimulator.
-Discrete enough to leave lying around the house, but so well designed that you’ll want one for your every day massage use as well as sexual use in the bedroom (or where ever you get your rocks off).
-It’s amazing while being used in partner play and all around awesome to look at.
-The most common response is, “faces light up, electronics go to work (in-hand use only; no awkward/ too personal first moments please), and a loud “I WANT ONE” conclusion in meeting.
+Discrete enough to leave lying around the house, but so well designed that you’ll want one for your every day massage use as well as sexual use.
+It’s amazing while being utilized with a partner.
+The most common response, a loud “I WANT ONE!”

-The Ganja Vibes line will include your basic toys along with some other wild machinations I have worked out while yearning for more creativity and a safe haven (toys that I actually relate to; i.e. my love of Marijuana) while exploring sexuality, pleasure and fun.
+The Ganja Vibes adult novelty line will include your basic toys, along with some other wild machinations I have worked out.
+I have yearned for more creativity and a safe haven (toys that I actually relate to; i.e. my love of Marijuana) while exploring sexuality, pleasure and fun.
+So I created it.

 Clitoral Stimulator: The Mary Jane VibratorTM